Creative Potty Training Tips

 As with so much else in a child's early development, the age at which you should begin potty training depends entirely on the child.
 Speaking generally, potty training may begin as early as one year and may be completed as late as four years of age, but this is totally flexible.

 Potty training is a process of trial and error, and there should be as little pressure as possible on the parent and on the child.
 If you're trying to wean your child off diapers and onto the potty, but it's starting to turn into a battle of wills and exchanges are becoming heated and unhappy, then stop and try again in a month or so.
 Parents often report that the most successful time to begin potty training is when the child shows an interest in learning.

 There are a number of potty training products on the market designed to ease the transition to potties.
 The first and most important is the potty itself.
 The right potty can make all the difference If your child actually wants to sit on the potty, as opposed to thinking of the potty as an obstacle that needs to be overcome, she will find the learning curve a little smoother.

 The potty needs to be stable and sturdy, so there's no risk it will tip over, especially when your child is on it.
 It should be shaped and contoured for his comfort, and he should fit snugly on it.
 It should be bright, colorful and attractive, not lifeless and sterile.
 It needs to be easy to empty and to clean, and it should be transportable; that way you can take it with you when you're traveling, and your child will still have a familiar potty.
 And, have your child help choose the potty, so she'll be more inclined to use it.

 Let your child be part of the potty training planning process.
-Take him shopping with you and let him choose his own big boy underwear and stickers to use on his potty training success chart if you use one.
+Take her shopping with you and let her choose her own big girl potty, underwear and stickers to use on her potty training success chart if you use one.